 The Center offers behavioral health care for more than 1,200 clients annually drawn from all areas of the Portland metro area, and beyond.
 Almost half of clients are uninsured and fees, donations and grants subsidize 97% of counseling sessions.
 Clients range in age from seven to 92.
 No one is denied care because of an inability to pay.

 The Center offers individual, couples, and family therapy.
 We also provide premarital counseling and conduct marriage preparation classes along with psycho-educational workshops.
 Our therapists are available for outside speaking engagements on other topics as well.

 Do you have to be Catholic to see a counselor?

 No. Our services are available to all regardless of faith or doubt.
 We are an independent 501(c)3 nonprofit and all are welcome.

 Do you have to be Catholic to work at the Center?

 In order to work at the Center, a therapist must be committed to the mission of the center as well as to social justice.
 Our clients and staff hold a variety of faith and spiritual practices.

 What is the Center’s commitment to the staff?

-Because our staff is our greatest asset, the Board of Directors is committed to providing just compensation.
+Because our staff is our greatest asset, the Board of Directors and management are committed to providing just compensation.
 Details of the compensation packet are included as part of the job description.
-Other benefits include a working environment that encourages excellence, flexibility in scheduling, in-house supervision and ongoing staff support.
+We have generous benefits, including 100% employer paid medical, dental, short- and long-term disability, and 403B retirement.
+Other benefits include a working environment that encourages excellence, flexibility in scheduling, in-house supervision, and ongoing staff support.
 As an Oregon State Certified Center, we hold ourselves to the highest standards.
-In addition, the Center has been selected as one of Oregon’s Best Non Profits for the past five years.
+In addition, the Center is regularly recognized as one of Oregon’s Best Nonprofits to work for.

 Where do you get your money?